wolph/distraction-blocker/docs/qa-checklist.md

 # Focus Lock QA checklist

-Last updated: 2026-08-30.
-Automated browser evidence targets exact source commit `c87383f1cd441a9ecc2d175daa3df9e4b8825b3d`.
-The run started from a clean worktree at the same commit as `master` and ended on that commit.
+Last updated: 2026-09-01.
+The full visual browser evidence below targets exact source commit `c87383f1cd441a9ecc2d175daa3df9e4b8825b3d`.
+That run started from a clean worktree at the same commit as `master` and ended on that commit.
 It used isolated headless Chrome-for-Testing 151.0.7922.34 profiles and did not touch the user's Chrome.

 ## Exact automated gates